pereznetworks/A-Course-Rating-API/devnotes.md

 Error: Cannot find module '../lib/cli'
 ```

 - I needed to rm -rf node_modules and do npm install again

+#### Use 2 terminals from the same project root folder

-- After running npm install,
+- On first terminal, run npm install,

-  - in a second terminal tab(same folder), restarted mongod
+- Second terminal, from same folder, start/restart mongod

-  - then in the first terminal, ran npm start
+- then in the first terminal, run npm start

-  - then I browsed to http://localhost:5000 in Chrome browser
+- then I browse to http://localhost:5000 in Chrome browser

 - able to check out the src/index.js in the Node.js Dev-Tools

-Steps 5 and 6:
+#### Step 5

 - Setup Postman

   - After installing (Postman)[https://www.getpostman.com/.]

+#### Step 6:

 - import CourseAPI.postman_collection.jso
   - which is the collection of connection request urls

 - at the beginning could only test the / *(root)* url req,

-  - but it worked... so I was good to go..].
+  - but it worked... so I was good to go.. *=)*.

 ## Setting Up Database Connection:

-- Modular Mongoose db connection method:
+### Modular Mongoose db connection method:

   ./startMongo.js methods, startdb(), onErr(), onceConnected()

-- NPM package.json changes:
+### NPM package.json changes:

   added prestart, and downMongod script cmds to npm package.json

-- so mongod process starts as part of npm start
+### making mongod process start as part of npm start

   Added { useNewUrlParser: true } to mongoose.connection